antoinecarme/pyaf/README.md

          * All Models are estimated using **standard procedures and state-of-the-art time series modeling**.
 For example, trend regressions and AR/ARX models are estimated using scikit-learn linear regression models.
-      * Standard performance measures are used (L1, RMSE, MAPE, etc)
+      * Standard performance measures are used (L1, RMSE, MAPE, MedAE, LnQ, etc)
    4. PyAF analyzes the **time variable** and infers the frequency from the data.
       * Natural time frequencies are supported : Minute, Hour,  Day, Week, Month.
       * Strange frequencies like every 3.2 days or every 17 minutes are supported if data are recorded accordingly (every other Monday => two weeks frequency).